dlorent/teleport/docs/5.0/preview/database-access.md

 db_service:
   enabled: "yes"
   # This section contains definitions of all databases proxied by this
-  # service, can contain multiple.
+  # service, can contain multiple items.
   databases:
     # Name of the database proxy instance, used to reference in CLI.
   - name: "aurora"